Lochnivar/ashverse/canon-master-document.md

 ### Pacific Alliance Structure

-- Oregon & Washington: U.S. states with delegated Pacific powers (never secede)
+- Oregon & Washington: NOT U.S. states - California aggressively lobbies (bribes) them into either not pursuing statehood or seceding.
+California invests ~$1.8B (1873-1907) to secure their accession to Pacific Alliance as independent entities
 - Formal: Three equal votes on paper
 - Reality: California pays 70%, controls effectively